A Timeline of School Shootings Since Columbine

 We miss situations like the school attack in East Greenbush, New York, which only resulted in one injury but had the potential to kill many more if it wasn’t thwarted.
 The student perpetrator has since gone on to praise both Parkland student activists and the teacher who tackled him to the ground, saying he is “a hero who I owe my life to.”
 That was a near-miss that could have been much worse, but those near-misses also need to be a part of the conversation about guns and schools.2

 Our list of school shootings in the United States should hopefully leave an impression of just how many small events resulting in unnecessary deaths have happened with very little notice.
-Hopefully, the list of school shootings in America will show a decrease in fatalities over time.
+Hopefully, the 2026 school year will show a marked decline in deadly attacks in schools.

 Citations